With its sweet, fruity taste, jam is the perfect condiment for crepes, donuts, desserts, or a humble slice of toast.

 Jam is pretty easy to put away neatly when not in use since it is often kept in glass jars.
 Want to know the best way to store jam?

-If you want to prolong the life of your jam, here are some handy tips you can put to practice!
+If you want to prolong the life of your jam, here are some handy tips you can put into practice!

 - When using, dish out only what you need onto a little plate or container.